nrfq/conditionmarkers/README.md

 ## How it Works

-This project is a simple Typescript app, which works similarly to the [Colored Rings](https://extensions.owlbear.rodeo/colored-rings) extension by Owlbear Rodeo.
+This project is a simple Typescript app, which works similarly to the [Colored Rings](https://extensions.owlbear.rodeo/colored-rings) extension by Owlbear Rodeo, which was the basis for this project.

 The background script background.ts communicates with Owlbear Rodeo to create a context menu item, and when that item is clicked a popup is shown with the main.ts site rendered.